Configuring the Golden model results template

 - Custom view page with the Business Driver Filter and System Filter applied.

-- Custom view page with the Golden model results template using queuing network model.
+- Custom view page with the Golden model results template using queueing network model.

 - Throughput chart that shows multiple entities.
 A line graph is displayed for every entity pair and the X-axis shows the different set of values for the business drivers per data point.